Skip to Main Content

 Number of Positions Available: 1

-Working as a member of the HOC Senior Staff team, the Activity Coordinator's main role is to support and improve the effectiveness of HOC camp programs including all land and water based camp activities (Archery, Mountain Biking, Adventure Sports, Outdoor Survival, Wall Climbing, Paddle Sports, Water Sports and Waterskiing/Wake Sports) as well as the Ultimate and Day Camp programs.
+Working as a member of the HOC Sr Staff Team, the Activity Coordinator’s main role is to support and improve the effectiveness of all HOC camp activities (Archery, Mountain Biking, Adventure Sports, Outdoor Survival, Wall Climbing, Paddle Sports, Water Sports, Kayaking, Sailing, and Fishing).

 DAILY / WEEKLY RESPONSIBILITIES